 Mesothelioma is an aggressive cancer that has proven difficult to treat.
-It is a complex disease that is typically diagnosed in a late stage, so treatment primarily focuses on easing the patient’s symptoms and prolonging life expectancy.
+It is a complex disease that is typically diagnosed in the later stages, so treatment primarily focuses on easing the patient’s symptoms and prolonging life expectancy.
 There is no cure for the disease, so all treatment options are considered palliative.

 Your doctor will likely start by reviewing the traditional treatment options and discussing a multimodal approach, which may include a combination of: